-This self-portrait is from my vegetables series.
+This self-portrait is from my vegetable series.
 I like that it’s so expressive and all series is bright, colorful, funny and catchy.
-All vegetables were real, make up done in post processing.
+All vegetables were real, makeup was done in post-processing.
 You can see before/after on my Facebook page.

 It was made with natural light and a reflector.
 Camera Canon 5D Mark III + 50mm 1.4.

 The idea was born on a Saturday morning and I had awakened with many energies and wanted to translate it into an image and transmit that through eneriga photo And that is how this idea was born in which I try to say that I enjoy every time I make a picture.

 First photograph me repeatedly jumping and with the help of a friend to do me the photo, trying and testing many times until you have enough to edit material and with camera in manual to maintain Expocision and a tripod to take the same scene.
 And to finish the editing performed in Photoshop and I choose the photo of the scene and an image of jumping and I go to give effect to the image to use brushes and curves.